aryavorskiy/TopologicalMarkers/docs/src/scope.md

 ## Plotting shorthands

-These functions may come in handy when you want to plot many marker heatmaps and electric current diagrams in one line.
+These functions may come in handy when you want to plot many heatmaps and electric current diagrams in one line.

 ```@docs
 plot_boundaries!
-plot_marker!
+plot_figure!
 plot_auto
 ```